siliconcompiler/siliconcompiler/README.md

 ## Command Line Interface

-For complex flows, the Python programming interface is the correct approach, but for simple experiments a command line interface program can be very effective.
+Command line interface programs are very effective for quick experimentation.
 SiliconCompiler includes a command line program 'sc',  with full support for all compiler schema parameters.

-For very simple designs, compiling using *sc* is as easy as using gcc or llvm.
+For simple designs, compiling using *sc* is as easy as using gcc or llvm.

 ```bash
 pip install siliconcompiler